james-montgomery-blog/code_crash_course/README.md

 I recommend working with R using the Rstudio IDE: [Download Here](https://www.rstudio.com/)

 You will also need a distribution of python.
-I recomend using Anaconda: [Download Here](https://www.anaconda.com/download/#macos).
+I recommend using Anaconda: [Download Here](https://www.anaconda.com/download/#macos).

 I recommend working with python using the Jetbrains PyCharm IDE: [Download Here](https://www.jetbrains.com/pycharm/).
 I also recommend getting familiar with virtual environments and jupyter notebooks.